 - The desire to be close to mum or dad, especially when your baby is overtired.

 How to settle your baby after nighttime feeding

 If you think your baby is hungry, always offer them a breastfeed or bottle.
-Hungry babies won’t settle at night, despite what some people suggest, and there is no point trying to stretch out the time between feedings.
+Hungry babies won’t settle at night, despite what some people suggest, and there is no point trying to stretch out the time between feedings (if they’re genuinely hungry).
 Newborns feeding is unpredictable and breastfeeding on demand will help to increase your milk supply.
 Babies are clever little humans, so follow your baby’s lead when it comes to feeding.

 Click here for Breastfeeding faqs.
 Always hold your baby upright for at least five minutes after feeding, even if your baby doesn’t always burp.
 Baby’s always should feel relaxed when they are put down, so don’t worry if your baby is fast asleep when you put it down after feeding in the night.
 Swaddle your newborn for at least the first 12 weeks of their life.

 A newborn baby’s startle reflex can prevent them going to sleep and sleeping well.
 Keeping their arms nice and secure reduces their startle reflex.
 Check your baby’s nappy in the night when you get them up to feed.
 Often, you will be able to feel if their nappy is full and needs changing.
 If not, you can peek in the side of their nappy to check for bowel movements.
 Each time you put your baby to bed, whether day or night, assess the room temperature and put on or take off layers as needed.

 At night, I find blankets are easier than clothing to add or remove and cause the least disruption to babies’ sleep.
 Baby’s are very sensitive to their surroundings, so keep the lights dim and your voice soft and calm.
 The rhythms baby’s experience inside the womb (mum’s heartbeat, movement, warmth, being snug) trigger a reflex that keeps them relaxed.